The Savoie Cheese Route

 By doing so, visitors can learn about more about their favourite Savoie cheeses, including the well-known Reblochon, Raclette and Emmental, and discover the different stages of production, from dairy farm to shop shelf.

-We’ve narrowed down the route to the resorts we feature, including the charming resorts of Megève and Chamonix and the family-friendly resorts of Les Gets, La Clusaz and Avoriaz.
+We’ve narrowed down the route to the resorts we feature, including charming Megève, world-famous Chamonix and the family-friendly resorts of Les Gets, La Clusaz and Avoriaz.
 Plus, we’ve included a cheese guide to ensure you’re all clued up before heading off on your next holiday.

 This fun and interactive museum teaches its visitors all about the production of Reblochon.
 A staple of the alpine diet, this creamy cheese goes perfectly with a glass of red wine and is one of the key ingredients in tartiflette.
 The museum is a former granary and sawmill and also houses an exhibition detailing the evolution of skiing in La Clusaz.